Shrilakshmi-NK/Basic-projects/README.md

 Airplane ticket booking.cpp
 A simple console-based program for booking airplane tickets.
 Demonstrates basic file handling and user input in C++.

-*C Projects
+•C Projects
-Calendar program.c
+Calendar program.c:
 A basic program that displays a calendar for a given month and year using logic and loops in C.

-*Python Projects
+•Python Projects
-Hangman.py
+Hangman.py:
 A command-line version of the classic Hangman game using Python.
 Good for practicing string manipulation and control flow.

 **PRESENTATIONS**